But before we visit with today's author, I want to announce that the winner of the signed copy of Robin Lee Hatcher's novel, Belonging, is:

-The book is available at fine book stores and for online purchase through these buttons:
+The book is available at fine book stores and for purchase online through the following buttons:

 Finally, what question would you like to ask my readers?

-Be sure to check out my interview with DiAnn Mills, below.
-Leave an appropriate comment at the bottom of the post to enter the drawing for signed copy of her book.
+Be sure to check out my interview with Margaret Daley, below.
+Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of her book.